 All travelers know that there are a lot of things to see and do in London, which makes it necessary to spend several days there to see as much as possible.
-Although not enough to see it all, a five-day stay is starting to be long enough to get to know it in some depth.
+Although they are not enough to see everything, a five-day stay is beginning to be long enough to get to know it in some depth.

-The best way to make the most of your visit is to divide the city into zones in order to waste as little time as possible in getting around.
+The best way to make the most of the visit is to divide the city into areas in order to lose as little time as possible in the displacements.
 In addition, it is highly recommended to be flexible with the itinerary in case, along the way, there are attractions that you did not expect.
 The truth is that, with its museums, parks, historic streets and shows, London never disappoints.

-Day 1: visit some of the most atmospheric streets and the British Museum
+Day 1: get to know some of its most atmospheric streets and visit the British Museum

-When you arrive in a city for the first time, it is essential to adapt to it.
+When you arrive in a city for the first time it is essential to adapt to it.
 From knowing how to ride the London Underground to knowing which are the best monuments in London, the first few hours are more about discovery than sightseeing.
-For this reason, the first day of sightseeing will help us to get to know the atmosphere of the city and, by the way, to see one of its museums.
+For this reason, the first day of sightseeing will help us to get to know the atmosphere of the city and, incidentally, to see one of its museums.

 Take the opportunity to take a guided tour

-To start your stay in London, there is nothing better than hiring one of the many guided tours in London.
+To start your stay in London nothing better than hiring one of the many guided tours in London.

 The offer of these tours is really impressive.
-You can choose between walking, biking, bus or boat, day or night and with the theme of your choice.
+You can choose between walking, cycling, bus or boat, day or night and with the theme of your choice.

 The visit to the British Museum, whose entrance is free, will never be less than two hours, although to see it all would take several days.

-In this museum you will find more than seven million objects from all over the world.
-I recommend you to study beforehand what you want to see to go directly to the corresponding rooms.
+In this museum you will find more than seven million objects from around the world.
+I recommend you to study in advance what you want to see to go directly to the corresponding rooms.
 It is also advisable to pick up the audio guide they offer to be better informed about what you are seeing.

 Start the evening at Piccadilly Circus

-Piccadilly Circus is perhaps London's most famous intersection and an essential stopping point for any of the many London sightseeing buses that run through the city and that you can hire to visit it if you prefer.
+Piccadilly Circus is perhaps the most famous intersection in London and an essential stopping point for any of the many London sightseeing buses that run through the city and that you can hire to visit it if you prefer.

 Following the street towards Marble Arch you will see some of the most popular department stores in the city, such as Selfridges, located in a building with an important architectural relevance.